 There are nearly 1,200 fjords along Norway's western coast and this trip covers the cream of the crop — Lysefjord, Sognefjord, and Geirangerfjord — using a mix of fun travel modes to amp up the adventure factor.
-These majestic gems provide the setting for summer activities like hiking, biking, swimming, and sea kayaking.
-You'll also get a chance to explore tiny fjord-side villages along the way, not to mention Oslo, Bergen, Ålesund, and Trondheim — cities loaded with cultural (and culinary!) options.
+These majestic gems provide the setting for activities like hiking, biking, and sea kayaking.
+You'll explore everything from tiny fjord-side villages to diverse cities like Oslo, Bergen, Ålesund, and Trondheim.

 In Norway, you will most likely find experiences from your bucket list, some examples; Preikestolen (Pulpit Rock), Paddle the Fjords on UNESCO's list, Glacier walking with view to the Fjords, Biking the Fjords, Northern lights, Midnight sun, Dog sledding or for the really adventurous, Trolltunga.